reactjs/react.dev/beta/src/pages/learn/a-javascript-refresher.md

 ---

 <Intro>
-To understand React code you need some familiarity with JavaScript.
-This page describes the most common JavaScript features used throughout the documentation and, typically, in React codebases.
+To work efficiently with React, you need some familiarity with JavaScript.
+This page describes the most common JavaScript features used throughout this documentation and, typically, in React codebases.
 </Intro>

 ## Arrow functions {/*arrow-functions*/}

 Arrow functions are a succinct alternative to the traditional JavaScript function syntax.
-The name 'arrow function' refers to the arrow (`=>`) that separates the function's name and parameters from its body.
+The name 'arrow function' refers to the arrow (`=>`) that separates the function name and its parameters from its body.
 Compare the arrow syntax with the traditional function syntax:

 ```js
 // arrow syntax: